IBM-BAW-Assets/paging-section-tk/snippets/README.md

     and sort configurations.
 This goes in a parent or mutual CV that the paging section and fitler coach view reside.

-    example-base-business-object-query.js is a base query example used to illustrate the data service pattern in the Example from the toolkit.
+    example-base-business-object-query.js is a base query example for returning business data mapped to a business object.
+This example is used in the data service pattern example in toolkit.

+    example-base-total-records.js is a base query returns the total number of records in the dataset.
+    This example is used in the data service pattern example in toolkit.